esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 - Each imaging modality provides distinct sets of information
 - In computational imaging, images are essentially arrays, although embedded in additional data structures
+- Many images we may get e.g. MRIs and CTs have already been processed with some algorithms to make them human readable
 - Research should be thoughtfully designed, taking into account the constraints and capabilities inherent in human capacities
 - We can expect the emergence of additional imaging modalities in the future